“Life is better when you add fresh air, a warm campfire, bright stars, and s’mores.” —Unknown

-Each summer, my thoughts turn to camping, campfires and s’mores.
+Each summer, my thoughts turn to camping in our RV, campfires, and s’mores.
 My love of s’mores started as a Girl Scout around a campfire and if you’re reading along, my guess is that you had a similar introduction to this wonderful treat, perhaps discovering them in your own backyard over a hot grill or around a fire on a camping trip with your family.
 Whatever way you learned to love them, s’mores are a perfect combination of a crisp graham cracker, melted chocolate, and a toasted, gooey marshmallow.
 The perfect combination.
 Or is it?

 S’mores are fun for kids of all ages and they can be one of the easiest treats to take on a camping trip or a simple dessert option for a big crowd!
 After lots of personal research and testing, I hope I can inspire you to be adventurous and try the s’mores variations that I discovered or better yet, find a combination that you create that speaks to you.